Spencer-Sch/Calculator_2.0/README.md

 - Disabled the ripple effect on all buttons.

 - Made all buttons looks like they are being pressed in when clicked.

+#### Update #2

+- Added my custom box shadow to the MUI Theme object 'shadows' array in order to make the JSS in my 'EquationOutput', 'EquationResultOutput', and 'HistoryCardArea' components easier to read.